miguelraz/miguelraz.github.io/blog/juliatorust.md

 Here's a list of all the projects that I've found particularly of note to Julians, with links galore.

 - [rayon](https://github.com/rayon-rs/rayon) is the original reason I got interested in Rust.
-Check their [hello world](https://github.com/rayon-rs/rayon#parallel-iterators-and-more) - the promise is that if you are using iterators, you can swap (in many cases) `iter()` for `par_iter()` and at compile time you can know if your code will run in parallel.
+Check their [hello world](https://github.com/rayon-rs/rayon#parallel-iterators-and-more) - the promise is that if you are using iterators, you can swap (mostly) `iter()` for `par_iter()` and at compile time you can know if your code will run in parallel.
 That's just about the friendliest user interface to parallelism besides `Threads.@threads`, and with some additional guarantees - a small update loop is easy to keep the invariants in your head, but it really pays when the Rust compiler catches a concurrency bug that spanned multiple files, modules and data structures.
 Cool tech note: Rayon uses the [same idea for work stealing thread scheduler](https://youtu.be/gof_OEv71Aw?t=1184) that Julia's parallel task run time system uses (inspired by Cilk, get it?
 'Cuz Rayon is a fake silk?
 Ha...).
 - [tokio](https://github.com/tokio-rs/tokio) deserves a mention as well for its capabilities for asynchronous programming, but I am not familiar enough with it to comment on it.
-Rust people are excited about it though!
+Rust people get excited about it though!
 *NB*: It is non-trivial to compose `rayon` and `tokio` codes.
 - [egg](https://egraphs-good.github.io/) and related projects like [herbie](https://herbie.uwplse.org/): A wicked fast egraph matching engine - a great competitor and inspiration for the Symbolics.jl ecosystem. x=28)
-- [MMtk and GCs](https://github.com/mmtk/mmtk-core): Garbage Collectors are a family of algorithms that share many traits, and many different strategies can be built atop of tweakable parameters.
+- [MMtk and GCs](https://github.com/mmtk/mmtk-core): Garbage Collectors are a family of algorithms that share behaviour, and different strategies can be built atop of tweakable parameters.
 The promise for building a configurable, performant and battle-tested back-end for Garbage Collectors is alive with this project by Steve Blackburn and gang.
 If you haven't heard of [Immix](https://www.youtube.com/watch?v=73djjTs4sew&t=914s) or [Floorplan](https://github.com/RedlineResearch/floorplan), enjoy the rabbithole.
-- [Rust CLI](https://zaiste.net/posts/shell-commands-rust/): Rust people feel very comfortable working in the terminal, and they've taken that user experience Very Seriously and have a top notch performance and user experience for their many command line CLIs.
+- [Rust CLI](https://zaiste.net/posts/shell-commands-rust/): Rust people feel comfortable working in the terminal, and they've taken that user experience Very Seriously and have a top notch performance and user experience for their command line CLIs.
 Here's a few of my favorites - you only need to `cargo install foo` and they should be properly installed on your system.
   - [rg](https://github.com/BurntSushi/ripgrep): SIMDified grep replacemnt tool (for some use cases).
 Includes colors!
   - [bat](https://github.com/sharkdp/bat): cat clone with tons more built-in syntax highlighting.
   - [dust](https://github.com/bootandy/dust): visualize disk space used by folders.